mixxxdj/website/content/news/XX-XX-XXXX-mixxx-2-4-0-features.md

 ### Effects
 Mixxx 2.4 introduces Effect Chains, a set of effects with parameters which can be saved and loaded with all it's parameters.
-Mixxx 2.4 visualizes these effect parameter by value, unit and knob position.
+In the effect units, Mixxx 2.4 visualizes these effect parameter by value, unit and knob position.
+If you've defined an Effect Chain, you can also load it as Quick-Effect, where you have only one knob to control.

 ### Sync
 Mixxx 2.4 adds support to set an explicit leader for sync, by click on the new button with the crown symbol next to the Sync button.